Published on Mar 19, 2019 and last reviewed on Nov 25, 2022 - 5 min read

 Early Onset - Before 21 years of age.

 Late Onset - After 21 years of age.

 The exact cause of this chronic condition is still not clear, but like all other major depressive illnesses, dysthymia is also caused by more than one factor like:

 The tests and examinations that your doctor will subject you to if he or she suspects dysthymia are:

 History - The doctor will talk to you about your symptoms in depth and will ask you questions to determine the cause of your depression.
 If it is related to some underlying health condition, then the doctor might do physical examinations.

-Lab tests - The doctor might order some blood test or other tests to rule out any medical condition that might be the cause of your depression.
+Lab Tests - The doctor might order some blood tests or other tests to rule out any medical condition that might be the cause of your depression.

-Dysthymia is diagnosed by some doctors depending on the presence of symptoms listed in the Diagnostic and Statistical Manual of Mental disorder (DSM-5).
+Dysthymia is diagnosed by some doctors depending on the presence of symptoms listed in the Diagnostic and Statistical Manual of Mental Disorders (DSM-5).
 The symptoms listed are: